quartz-technology/hackathon-eth-global-bangkok-2024/README.md

 - **Automated Rebalancing**: Automatically rebalance your Euler vault positions based on your preferred allocation.
 - **Zero Configuration Onboarding**: Simply login via Telegram and deposit your USDCs.
 - **Use it on any device**: Poukave is a Telegram mini-app so it benefits from the Telegram ecosystem and can be used on any device, desktop and/or mobile.
+- **Portfolio**: track your portfolio performance and your vault positions.

 ## How it works